Beaverton Tree Removal

 The city also requires a permit for the removal of street trees in Beaverton, but these trees are in most cases easy to identify as they are most likely located between the street and the sidewalk.

 If you do determine you do need a permit it is best to enlist the help of an arborist.
 The chances that your permit will be submitted complete, with justifiable grounds, and thus be approved greatly increase with the help of a professional.

-We highly recommend that you do not make a determination about whether or not permits are require based solely off of this article.
+We highly recommend that you do not make a determination about whether or not permits are required based solely on this article.
 It is intended as a general overview.
 We recommend you seek further information and confirmation from the city of Beaverton.
 Please know this article may not be immediately updated when changes are made to Beaverton tree regulations.

 If you look at enough trees in a metro area known for its trees, you’ll see it sooner or later – a tree leaning more than it should be or a limb extended dangerously over a sidewalk or residential structure.
 In the urban environment, trees can grow into a hazardous situation.
 If they are not taken care of, and the worst does happen, the owner of the property where the tree stands could be held liable for the resultant damages.
 And, worst of the worst, they could be held criminally liable as well.

 We’re happy to help out.
 One of our certified arborists can come out to give you a free estimate.
 If you’re right and the hazard needs to be removed, then you’ve called the right people and we can continue with the pruning or cabling, depending on the situation.
 If our arborist decides the situation is safe and does not need to be addressed, you can rest easy.

 Regardless, it starts with a phone call and Urban Forest Professionals are the right people to call for your Beaverton tree questions.